Lynch's slave pen: Description

-Another account describing the conditions in the slave pens is found in "The Story of a Border City During the Civil War", a book written by theologian Galusha Anderson.
-In his book, Anderson described a visit that he and some of his colleagues from the Young Men's Christian Association took in 1859 to Lynch's slave pens at Fifth and Myrtle Streets and on Locust Street.
+Another account describing the conditions in the slave pens is found in The Story of a Border City During the Civil War, a book written by theologian Galusha Anderson.
+In his book, Anderson described a visit that he and some of his colleagues from the Young Men's Christian Association took in 1859 to Lynch's slave pens at Fifth and Myrtle streets and on Locust Street.
 Anderson estimated that most of the enslaved people in the slave pen at Fifth and Myrtle were between the ages of five and sixteen.
 Additionally, some of the mothers of the enslaved children were also held in the slave pen.
 The pen was guarded by an unnamed man who "defended the breaking up of families by the sale of slaves."
 Anderson also reported on a sale of a boy that he witnessed at the slave pen shortly after he visited with his colleagues from the Young Men's Christian Association.
 The boy, who Anderson believed was around ten years old, cried so extensively when he was taken away from the pen that the enslaver who purchased him returned to also purchase the boy's mother in an attempt to assuage the boy's sadness.
 Anderson reported that the mother was later returned to the slave pen once the enslaver successfully transported the boy to his home.

 The building stopped being used as a slave pen in September 1861.
-Lynch fled Missouri early in the Civil War, settling in Mississippi.